 In any case, I have had multiple schools with percentage over 100 or in the negatives.
 I’m just setting those over 100 to 100 for the purposes of this article.
 Because you know what, it’s probably just as reliable as the actual average awards and this is really an exercise to get people to look at colleges outside their comfort zones and start looking at data.
 This is why I use multiple data points for targeting colleges.

 The following tables shows 50-50 colleges where at least 75% of freshman without need received merit aid based on data available from the their websites.
 There may be more but not all schools post their data.
 As usual, the 4-year graduation rate is used for private schools and the 5-year rate for public.
 You can see other ways of target colleges for merit money by searching my website for “merit aid.”
-I suggest starting with 4 Easy Steps to Find 254 Colleges for Potential Merit Scholarships.
+I suggest starting with 4 Easy Steps to Find Colleges for Potential Merit Scholarships.
+All of this information is part of the DIY College Rankings Spreadsheet.

 Best 50-50 Colleges for Merit Scholarships